 In Caterpillars (2-3 years), the understanding of behaviour and what is acceptable is understood more in this age range.
-Continuing with the positive behaviour approach, children may have 'thinking time' if their behaviour continued to show negativity.
-Parents are fully informed in ther process and we ask for their support if issues keep arising.
+Continuing with the positive behaviour approach, children may have 'thinking time' if their behaviour continues to show negativity.
+Parents are fully informed in the process and we ask for their support if issues keep arising.

-In Butterflies (3-4 years) and Reception there is a weather themed, hierarchical positive behaviour system, aligned to Primary .
-Towards the end of Reception the children will be introduced to the faces positive behaviour system to aid transition into Primary.
+In Butterflies (3-4 years) and Reception there is a weather-themed, hierarchical positive behaviour system, aligned to the school system.
+Towards the end of Reception, the children will be introduced to the faces positive behaviour system to aid transition into Key Stage 1.